debasmita-econ/debasmita-econ.github.io/_posts/2021-02-06-organizational-toolkit-2021.md

 As before, I use Paperpile for management of PDFs, but I keep a separate spreadsheet to organize references for specific projects.
 For each new project, I create a Notion database (formely a Google Sheet) where each row is a relevant paper and the columns include the title, authors, publication year, publication venue, topic, subtopic, and notes.

 I've also started using Are.na (see below) for my first round of gathering papers.
 It's the quickest way to gather papers, and then they're arranged visually in a nice board.
-I like to use this as a filter before adding things to Paperpile because otherwise, papers get lots in Paperpile and I forget to read them.
+I like to use this as a filter before adding things to Paperpile because otherwise, papers get lost in Paperpile and I forget to read them.

 As before: this system isn't perfect, and I'm going to keep experimenting and looking for a better solution.
 But for now, this is working.